DeveloppeurPascal/DeveloppeurPascal/README.md

 These repositories serve as the basis for almost all my others:

-* [DeveloppeurPascal/AboutDialog-Delphi-Component](https://github.com/DeveloppeurPascal/AboutDialog-Delphi-Component) : a non-visual component for VCL and FMX to display an “about” dialog box on all platforms supported by Delphi
+* :speech_balloon: [DeveloppeurPascal/AboutDialog-Delphi-Component](https://github.com/DeveloppeurPascal/AboutDialog-Delphi-Component) : a non-visual component for VCL and FMX to display an “about” dialog box on all platforms supported by Delphi
-* [DeveloppeurPascal/librairies](https://github.com/DeveloppeurPascal/librairies) : Pascal units for a little bit of everything
+* :file_folder: [DeveloppeurPascal/librairies](https://github.com/DeveloppeurPascal/librairies) : Pascal units for a little bit of everything
-* [DeveloppeurPascal/Delphi-Game-Engine](https://github.com/DeveloppeurPascal/Delphi-Game-Engine) : a toolbox for VCL video games such as FireMonkey
+* :video_game: [DeveloppeurPascal/Delphi-Game-Engine](https://github.com/DeveloppeurPascal/Delphi-Game-Engine) : a toolbox for VCL video games such as FireMonkey

 And you have templates and starter kits that evolve according to my needs on other projects:

-* [DeveloppeurPascal/Delphi-Projects-Template](https://github.com/DeveloppeurPascal/Delphi-Projects-Template) : to have a “blank” code repository with basic files as for my code repositories
+* :runner: [DeveloppeurPascal/Delphi-Projects-Template](https://github.com/DeveloppeurPascal/Delphi-Projects-Template) : to have a “blank” code repository with basic files as for my code repositories
-* (WIP) [DeveloppeurPascal/FMX-Tools-Starter-Kit](https://github.com/DeveloppeurPascal/FMX-Tools-Starter-Kit) : to get a FireMonkey project starter kit supporting translations, styles, document management
+* :construction_worker: (WIP) [DeveloppeurPascal/FMX-Tools-Starter-Kit](https://github.com/DeveloppeurPascal/FMX-Tools-Starter-Kit) : to get a FireMonkey project starter kit supporting translations, styles, document management
-* [DeveloppeurPascal/Gamolf-FMX-Game-Starter-Kit](https://github.com/DeveloppeurPascal/Gamolf-FMX-Game-Starter-Kit) : to get a FireMonkey video game starter kit with real games as examples
+* :video_game: [DeveloppeurPascal/Gamolf-FMX-Game-Starter-Kit](https://github.com/DeveloppeurPascal/Gamolf-FMX-Game-Starter-Kit) : to get a FireMonkey video game starter kit with real games as examples
-* (WIP) [DeveloppeurPascal/VCL-Tools-Starter-Kit](https://github.com/DeveloppeurPascal/VCL-Tools-Starter-Kit) : to get a VCL project starter kit supporting translations, styles, document management
+* :construction_worker: (WIP) [DeveloppeurPascal/VCL-Tools-Starter-Kit](https://github.com/DeveloppeurPascal/VCL-Tools-Starter-Kit) : to get a VCL project starter kit supporting translations, styles, document management

 Some projects are grouped into sub-modules of theme repositories, of which [here's the list](https://github.com/DeveloppeurPascal?tab=repositories&q=pack&type=&language=&sort=).
 This can make it easier to find things or to [download all at once](https://github.com/DeveloppeurPascal/_AllProjects).